-- Adhere to emergency warning messages. - Immediately seek shelter in a safe area by entering the nearest classroom or office, or any other room with a lockable door. - Warn others of the lockdown and assist them to safety, if possible. - Close and lock doors and windows, barricade the door with furniture, such as desks and bookshelves. - Stay away from doors and windows. - Close blinds. - Turn off lights, computers and other electronic devices that can make noise. - Remain quiet and await further instructions from College officials or police.
+- Adhere to emergency warning messages. - Immediately seek shelter in a safe area by entering the nearest classroom or office, or any other room with a lockable door. - Warn others of the lockdown and assist them to safety, if possible. - Close and lock doors and windows, barricade the door with furniture, such as desks and hookshelves - Stay away from doors and windows.
+Limit your visibility. - Close blinds. - Stay low to the floor. - Turn off lights, computers and other electronic devices that can make noise. - Remain quiet and await further instructions from College officials or police.